17 Feb No Hoof, No Horse!

 It is important to remember that any inadequate diet will eventually be reflected in the horse’s hoof.
 If a diet is deficient in energy, protein, vitamins or minerals then the result could be no energy, a dull coat, poor muscle tone, along with a myriad of other problems among them being the growth of the hoof being slower than normal, resulting in cracks, splits and difficulty keeping a shoe on.
 If an undernourished horse is then provided with a complete and balanced diet, all of these conditions can gradually be corrected along with an improvement in faster and better hoof horn growth as the horse is now receiving the nutrients required to support this growth.

 When evaluating a feeding program to address a case of bad feet, firstly look into the total feed (energy) intake.
 Ensuring that energy requirements are being met as well as not being grossly over exceeded is the most important step in hoof growth and integrity.
-An over-supply of energy can adversely impact on hoof health most notably by leading to the debilitating disease of laminitis.
+An over-supply of energy can adversely impact on hoof health most notably by sometimes leading to the debilitating disease of laminitis.

 Additionally, a healthy hindgut is paramount to the overall well-being of the horse.
 If diets are fed that are too low in forage or if the hindgut environment is disturbed (particularly when lots of uncooked grains are fed and allowed to ferment in the hindgut) then metabolic issues can arise that ultimately compromise hoof health.